Generic name: eletriptan [ EL-e-TRIP-tan ]

-Eletriptan is used to treat migraine headaches.
+Eletriptan is used to treat migraine headaches with or without aura in adults.
 Eletriptan will only treat a headache that has already begun.
 It will not prevent headaches or reduce the number of attacks.

 Eletriptan may also be used for purposes not listed in this medication guide.

-You should not take eletriptan if you have any history of heart disease, or if you have angina, blood circulation problems, lack of blood supply to the heart, uncontrolled high blood pressure, severe liver disease, ischemic bowel disease, a history of a heart attack or stroke, or if your headache seems to be different from your usual migraine headaches.
+You should not use eletriptan if you have ever had heart disease, coronary artery disease, blood circulation problems, Wolff-Parkinson-White syndrome, uncontrolled high blood pressure, severe liver disease, a heart attack or stroke, or if your headache seems to be different from your usual migraine headaches.

 Do not take eletriptan within 24 hours before or after using another migraine headache medicine.

-You should not use this medication if you are allergic to eletriptan, or if you have:
+You should not use eletriptan if you are allergic to it, or if you have:

 a headache that seems different from your usual migraine headaches.

-risk factors for coronary artery disease (such as diabetes, menopause, smoking, being overweight, having high blood pressure or high cholesterol, having a family history of coronary artery disease, being older than 40 and a man, or being a woman who has had a hysterectomy).
+risk factors for coronary artery disease (such as high blood pressure, high cholesterol, diabetes, menopause, smoking, a family history of coronary artery disease, being overweight, or being older than 40 and a man).

 Take eletriptan as soon as you notice migraine symptoms.